BIOGRAPHY

 From 2001 to 2015 she lived in northern New Mexico and taught English and Creative Writing at UNM-Taos, where she was named "Most Inspirational Instructor" in 2010.
 In 2012 she was honored to be named one of the "Remarkable Women of Taos," and she is also featured in the book of the same name.
 From June 2014 to June 2016 Black was a regular food columnist for the weekly Taos News.

-In December 2015, at the age of 70, Bonnie retired to the beautiful colonial city of San Miguel de Allende, Mexico, where she continues to share her thoughts and experiences in her award-winning weekly blog, The WOW Factor.
+In December 2015, at the age of 70, Bonnie retired to the beautiful colonial city of San Miguel de Allende, Mexico, where she continued to share her thoughts and experiences in her award-winning weekly blog, The WOW Factor.